Eric-Carlton/PokemonGoReader/Readme.md

 ---------------
 * This project wouldn't be possible without [cyraxx](https://github.com/cyraxx) and the other developers over at [PogoBuf](https://github.com/cyraxx/pogobuf).
 They're doing all the heavy lifting.
 A huge thanks to everyone who's working on that project!

 * Using [justinleewells](https://github.com/justinleewells) [level-to-cp](https://github.com/justinleewells/pogo-optimizer/blob/master/data/game/level-to-cpm.json) map to calculate Pokemon level.
-Head over there and give his [pogo-optimizer](https://github.com/justinleewells/pogo-optimizer) project a look.
-It looks pretty neat!

 Warning
 -------